How can I find evidence of research impact?

 -

-Mentions in policy documents
+Citations in Wikipedia and policy documents

 News and media coverage